 hos·pi·tal·i·ty/ˌhäspəˈtalədē/, noun, The friendly and generous reception and entertainment of guests, visitors, or strangers.

 It’s the little things that can make all the difference, so I’ve brainstormed every little thing I could think of and all kinds of special touches.
-I’ve included things that are wonderful to have available as a guest, as well as what you should check before they arrive.
+I’ve included some of my favorite things that are wonderful to have available as a guest, as well as what you should check before they arrive.

 This comprehensive list will make your overnight guests not only feel comfortable, but even pampered!

-Offer a variety of pillows.
+- Offer a variety of extra pillows.
 Make sure they aren’t old or stained (yuk!) and allow enough for people to sleep with two.

-2. A welcome basket.
-This is one of those guest bedroom ideas that turn a regular old room into an extra special, welcoming space.
-Have a basket in the room awaiting your guests with thoughtful things like magazines and catalogs, snacks, and bottled water.
+This is one of those guest bedroom ideas that gives a regular old room an extra special, welcoming feel.
+Have a basket in the room awaiting your guests with thoughtful things:

-If they’re from out of town you can include info about your city and something it’s known for.
+- If they’re from out of town, it’s a nice touch to include info about your city and something it’s known for.

 - A charger stand